 This Course uses a holistic framework to explore the reasons why appropriate nutrition and hydration in palliative care is important.

-The broad nutritional needs of the person approaching end of life are addressed, and practical suggestions for how health professionals can accurately assess and manage these needs are provided.
+The broad nutritional needs of the person approaching the end of life are addressed, along with practical suggestions for how health professionals can accurately assess and provide for these needs.